serverless/components/README.md

 ### Development Tips

 Here are some development tips when it comes to writing Serverless Components:

+#### Activate Watch Mode with the `--watch` Flag

+During development, it's super helpful to keep the terminal running with `serverless --watch` (or with any method other than the default) while you develop your component.
+This way you get instant feedback and reduce friction.

 #### Use Debug Statements and the `--debug` Flag